-- · Bit error rate testing - · Trouble shooting receivers and other active fiber optic components - Simulating long distance fiber transmission - · Design of fiber optic transmitter/receiver circuitry - · Power meter linearity checks - Power setting
+- · Bit error rate testing - Trouble shooting receivers and other active fiber optic components - · Simulating long distance fiber transmission - Design of fiber optic transmitter/receiver circuitry - · Power meter linearity checks - · Power setting

-Product Description
+Product description

-OZ Optics offers a compact, rugged and low cost benchtop digital multichannel attenuator with high resolution, high attenuation range, and high power handling (blocking technique only).
+OZ Optics offers a compact, rugged and low cost multichannel digital attenuator with high resolution, high attenuation range, and high power handling (blocking technique only).
+OZ Optics' multichannel digital attenuator is a 19" 3U Rack Module.
 These attenuators have low insertion loss, low backreflection, low PDL and flat wavelength response.
 These units can be calibrated for up to 4 wavelengths for each attenuator, for C or L bands.
 Alternatively the unit can be calibrated for a continuous range.
 By using interpolation between the calibration wavelengths, the unit is capable of providing accurate attenuation levels over a continuous, broad range of wavelengths.